Edward Grimston (Harwich MP)

-Edward Grimston (1600–1624), of Bradfield Hall, Essex, was an English Member of Parliament.
+Edward Grimston (21 August 1600 – 1624), of Bradfield Hall, Essex, was an English Member of Parliament (MP).

 Grimston was the eldest son of Sir Harbottle Grimston, 1st Baronet.
 His great-uncle was the Ipswich MP, Edward Grimston.
 Grimston was educated at Clare College, Cambridge University in 1616 and Emmanuel College, Cambridge in 1617, with a BA 1618/19.
 He went to Gray's Inn in 1619.
 He married Magdalen née Marsham, a daughter of Thomas Marsham of Milk Street, London, and had one son and one daughter.
 He was buried 28 April 1624.

-He was a Member (MP) of the Parliament of England for Harwich in 1621.
+He was a Member of the Parliament of England for Harwich in 1621.